adomokos/light-service/README.md

 ```

 This controller violates [SRP](http://en.wikipedia.org/wiki/Single_responsibility_principle) all over.
-Also, imagine what it takes to test this beast.
+Also, imagine what would it take to test this beast.
 You could move the tax_percentage finders and calculations into the tax model,
 but then you'll make your model logic heavy.